hazelcast/hazelcast/site/docs/design-docs/015-mqtt-connector.md

 #### Fault Tolerance

-The sink is not fault-tolerant and does not save any state.
-In case of a restart, some messages can be duplicated.
+The MQTT sink provides at-least-once guarantee - it sends the messages synchronously.
+If a job fails and restarts, the same messages will be sent again.

 #### Error handling